diy-asylum/formfiller/README.md

-# formfiller
+# DIY Asylum
 [![Build Status](https://travis-ci.org/diy-asylum/formfiller.svg?branch=master)](https://travis-ci.org/diy-asylum/formfiller)
 [![Coverage Status](https://coveralls.io/repos/github/diy-asylum/formfiller/badge.svg?branch=master)](https://coveralls.io/github/diy-asylum/formfiller?branch=master)

-the DIY asylum monorepo
+The DIY Asylum project is a web application designed to help asylum applicants in the US.
+The process of completing and submitting the I-589 asylum application form can be a difficult process, and this difficulty is compounded by the often tragic circumstances that led asylum seekers to the US.
+Our application will help asylum seekers fill out the I-589 form, ensure this form is prepared in accordance with all applicable laws, provide instructions on where and how to submit the forms, and also provide links to legal resources.
+Our goal is to have these functionalities available in English, as well as the most common languages of US asylum seekers.

+This repo contains the open source code behind our application.
+Our service consists of two components.
+The frontend Javascript client, written in React, provides a UI for the applicant to enter their information.
+This is hosted by a Node server which handles hosting the website, as well as a light interface to the backend.
+The backend is a Java server which handles the processing of the form, including business logic related to text formatting and correct generation of supplemental forms.

+Because of the sensitivity of the data that asylum seekers may be entering, we do not maintain a database of applicant information.
+This, along with standard encryption through HTTPS, reduces the risk of applicant data leakage.
+In order to allow applicants to save and resume their progress, we will provide them with an encrypted file that represents their current state in the app along with a password to decrypt the file.
+They can then upload the file, along with their password, to resume progress.

+The ops folder contains Docker and Terraform scripts for running the app locally, or in AWS.
+To deploy both front and back ends locally, run `sudo docker-compose -f ops/local_docker_compose/docker-compose.yml build` then `sudo docker-compose -f ops/local_docker_compose/docker-compose.yml up`

+## Build
-Repo uses the gradle wrapper for its builds
+The repo uses the gradle wrapper for its builds.
 While gradle is a tool that can be installed it is *highly* recommended to use the included gradle wrapper.
 This will ensure you are running the right version of gradle.

-## TLDR

-Just make sure you run `./gradlew spotlessApply` before committing.
-If you want to run the sever just run `./gradlew bootRun` which will run the server till you kill it with ctrl-c If you want to build the command line app run `./gradlew shadowJar` and grab it from `formfiller/formfiller/build/libs/formfiller-1.0-SNAPSHOT-all.jar`
+If you want to run the sever just run `./gradlew bootRun` which will run the server till you kill it with ctrl-c.
+If you want to build the command line app run `./gradlew shadowJar` and grab it from `formfiller/formfiller/build/libs/formfiller-1.0-SNAPSHOT-all.jar`.
-To deploy both front and back ends locally, run `sudo docker-compose -f ops/local_docker_compose/docker-compose.yml build` then `sudo docker-compose -f ops/local_docker_compose/docker-compose.yml up`

 Any artifacts from builds are put in either the root `build` dir or the subprojects `build.dir`

+Make sure you run `./gradlew spotlessApply` before committing.
-## PR build
+## CI/CD

 When a PR is made 3 checks are made